 - COP21: the climate case for investing in African livestock

-- Income tax rise helps cut the deficit on UK public finances
+- The income tax rise helps cut the deficit in the UK public finances

 - Leicester City and the strange finances behind their promotion to the Premier League pinnacle